-Even if you do not have guests during a month, you must file a monthly occupancy privilege tax document.
-This filing and any tax is due by the 20th of each month for the previous month using a form that will be available through the Business License & Tax Office.
+Even if you do not have guests during a month, you must file the occupancy privilege tax document.
+This filing and any tax is due quarterly using a form that will be available through the Business License & Tax Office.
 If you make up to but not over \$3,000 on the Short Term Rental Unit, this is the only tax you need to remit.